-During fiscal year 2019, the Board sold 3.823 billion gallons of water as compared to 4.166 billion gallons in fiscal year 2018.
-The decrease can be attributed to extremely wet conditions in July/August 2018, and May/June of 2019 resulting in decreased outdoor irrigation.
-Billed water consumption has averaged 4.059 billion gallons of water over the last ten fiscal years.
+During fiscal year 2020, the Board sold 3.782 billion gallons of water as compared to 3.823 billion gallons in fiscal year 2019.
+The decrease can be attributed to extremely wet conditions in July/August 2019 resulting in decreased outdoor irrigation.
+There was a reduction in commercial and industrial use which was a result of COVID-19 economic crisis during March through June of 2020.
+Billed water consumption has averaged 4.042 billion gallons of water over the last ten fiscal years.